Living bridges or root bridges are commonly found in Meghalaya, India.

 - The longest known Living Bridge is about 50 meters.

 - There are many double-decker Living Bridges as well, but the most famous the “Double Decker” root bridge is in Nongriat Village.

 - In total there are three double-decker root bridges.
 Two are in the West Jaintia Hills near the villages of Padu and Nongbareh.
 One is in Burma Village, in the East Khasi Hills.

 - Furthermore, in West Jaintia hill district there are villages where we can find these bridges- Shnongpdeng, Nongbareh, Khonglah, Padu, and Kudeng Rim.

 - In the East Khasi Hills, the villages in Cherrapunji, Nongpriang, Sohkynduh, Rymmai, Lawsuit, and Kongthong are a home to living root bridges.

 - Also, these two are the of the most common districts where you can find these living root bridges.

-Did you ever be to these places?
+Did you ever go to these places?
 Or would you like to?
-Do let us know your thoughts in comments below.
+Do let us know your thoughts in the comments below.